sysy-inc/zprp-23z-python-orm/docs/source/orm.rst

 ------------------------------
 In order to connect to database, you have to specify which database you want to use.
-In your working directory create file  **configuration.py** and in it specify variable *config_data* with data neede for chosen database.
+In your working directory create file  **configuration.py** and in it specify variable *config_data* with data needed for chosen database.

 Example for SQLite